spotinst/help/src/docs/ocean/features/labels-and-taints.md

 After a short period, the startup taint is removed, and the pods are scheduled on those nodes.

->**Note:** To prevent nodes that are “stuck” with startup taint, for example, if the `startupTaint` attribute could not be removed for a specific node, Ocean will stop simulating pending pods on the nodes with start if the cluster's grace period time passed since the node creation time (the default is 5 minutes, and it can be configured in the cluster under cluser.strategy. gracePeriod)
+>**Note:** If the `startupTaint` attribute cannot be removed for a specific node, Ocean will stop simulating pending pods on that node when the cluster's grace period expires.
+The grace period starts when a node is created; its default is 5 minutes, and you can configure it in the cluster under `cluster.strategy.gracePeriod`.

-COMMENT Need clarification.

 Ocean provides a `startupTaints` attribute to manage startup taints.